skyler-guha/rest-solace/docs/semp_v2_endpoint_support.rst

      - Method
      - Supported
      - Info
-   * - "/SEMP/v2/config/about"
+   * - "/about"
      - GET
      - False
-     - Not supporting because it gives same info as "/SEMP/v2/config/about/api" but has a less specific name.
+     - Not supporting because it gives same info as "/about/api" but has a less specific name.
-   * - "/SEMP/v2/config/about/api"
+   * - "/about/api"
      - GET
      - True
-     -
+     - Used in function `get_about_api()`
-   * - "/SEMP/v2/config/about/user"
+   * - "/about/user"
      - GET
      - Pending
      -
-   * - "/SEMP/v2/config/about/user/msgVpns"
+   * - "/about/user/msgVpns"
      - GET
      - Pending
      -
-   * - "/SEMP/v2/config/about/user/msgVpns/{msgVpnName}"
+   * - "/about/user/msgVpns/{msgVpnName}"
      - GET
      - Pending
      -